 It's no secret that San Francisco is a hub for all things yoga.
 But if you're not sure where to start — no worries.
-From a rigorous hot yoga class to a slow deep stretch, we'll help you find the perfect flow.
+From a rigorous hot yoga class to a slow, deep stretch, we'll help you find the perfect flow.

-The good juju you’ll feel when stepping foot into this studio is hard to explain.
-While Yoga Tree has six other locations throughout the city and one in Berkeley, this zen-inspired studio has an altar and is outfitted with candles galore.
+The good vibes you’ll feel when stepping foot into this studio is hard to explain.
+While Yoga Tree has seven locations throughout the city and one in Berkeley, this zen-inspired studio has an altar and is outfitted with candles galore.
 Most teachers will start class with chanting, allowing students to arrive in the present moment before moving on their mat (don’t knock it ’til you try it!).
 And if you’re lucky, you’ll be treated to a live music class, which happens fairly often at this studio.

 YTTP’s mission is to make yoga available to everyone, regardless of your ability to pay for it.
 All classes are donation-based, with a suggested contribution of $10 (or more).
 This studio is perfect for broke college students and those who cringe at spending $30 for a yoga class — no one will be turned away.
-Fitt tip: Attend a class around sunset.
+Fitt tip: attend a class around sunset.
 The large windows offer a partial view of the city skyline as the sun goes down.

 The Pad is a trendy, airy yoga studio smack dab in The Marina.
 Young professionals and moms with strollers swarm the studio at all hours, so get there early to grab a spot.
 Their thoughtful and energetic core offerings—from power Vinyasa to prenatal (even Pilates)—make this an ideal spot for every San Franciscan.
 Like something with a beat?
 Try their Reboot Vinyasa class accompanied by a live DJ while you flow.